pareto-digital/OptionsBacktesting/README.md

 We used our tool to backtest 7dte put creadit spread strategy on SPX. <br/>
 Days to expiration: 7<br/>
+Frequency: 3 times/week since 2021 (SPX has contracts expired on Mon, Wed and Fri every week)
 Strategy: Put credit spread<br/>

 ### Actions:<br/>